Oklahoma vs. TCU NCAA Football Odds, Plays and Insights | October 16, 2021

 TCU Stats and Trends

-- Thus far this season TCU has one win against the spread.
+- So far this season TCU has one win against the spread.

-- TCU's games this season have gone over the total in three out of four opportunities (75%).
+- TCU's games this season have gone over the point total three times in four opportunities (75%).

-- TCU is 1-3 against the spread and 3-2 overall when the team notches more than 23.8 points.
+- TCU is 1-3 against the spread and 3-2 overall in games when it records more than 23.8 points.

-- TCU is 1-2 against the spread and 3-1 overall when the team picks up over 353.3 yards.
+- When TCU picks up more than 353.3 yards, the team is 1-2 against the spread and 3-1 overall.

-- The Horned Frogs have turned the ball over six times, four fewer times than the Sooners have forced turnovers (10).
+- The Horned Frogs have six giveaways this season, while the Sooners have 10 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.